phillbush/incipit/README.txt

 Markup Language’, incipits are initial elements of the text used to format the text itself.
-The incipit of a document is its first paragraph (which contains the title and some meta information); the incipit of a paragraph is its first period (aka sentence); the incipit of a period is its first colon (the part separated by colon).
+The incipit of a document is its first paragraph (which contains the title and some meta information); the incipit of a paragraph is its first period (its first sentence); the incipit of a period is its first colon (the part separated by colon).

 In the ‘Incipit’ Markup Language, a text unit can have no incipit.
 A document without incipit is a document without title.
 A paragraph without incipit is a paragraph without its special first period.
+This implies that certain units of text are made up of two
-This implies that certain units of text are made up of two parts: an optional incipit and a body.
+parts: an optional incipit and a body.

 .The incipit of a document.
 The first paragraph of a document is its incipit.
 If the document